A Few Things to Know About India

 Overall we thought Jodhpur was a lovely place which lovely people who were genuinely interested in talking to us and taking pictures of/with us.
 The hilarity of people wanting to take our pictures rivaled that of Myanmar, only I was asked to hold more crying babies here than anywhere else we’ve visited in the past.

 When we first arrived in India we had a sense of a few things we wanted to do but hadn’t planned much.
-It wasn’t until we were chatting with a man at our hotel in Delhi that we learned that you could ride camels in West India, near the Pakistan border.
+It wasn’t until we were chatting with a man at our hotel in Delhi that we learned that you could ride camels through the deserts just outside of Jaisalmer near the Pakistan border.
 Bucket list!

 The Taj Mahal was built by Mughal emperor Shah Jahan in memory of his third wife, Mumtaz Mahal, when she passed away after giving birth to her fourteenth child (clearly she was the favorite of his wives).
 It is a monument that was built solely for love, or more appropriately, of lost love as it is a mausoleum that houses the tombs of both husband and wife.
 The tombs on display are actually replicas of the actual tombs that house the bodies in the crypts below.
 The entire structure is perfectly symmetrical aside from Shah’s tomb which was placed to the side of his wife’s in the center of the room.

 We woke up early in an effort to catch sunrise (along with every other foreign and Indian tourist in Agra it would seem).
 We had read in our guidebook that the security guards will not allow guidebooks or cellphones into the mausoleum and after going through a rigorous backpack shake-down, it seemed those were the only things they actually allowed in.
 Unicorn and horse head masks strictly not allowed, along with flashlights and playing cards (why did we feel we needed those in the first place???).